Buildings

 Energy use for campus is primarily driven by buildings, though it also includes outdoor lighting and vehicle use.
 Because most of the campus was built after the turn of the century, and with the adoption of green building standards, the UNC Charlotte campus boasts the lowest energy use and energy costs in the UNC System.
 But there is further room for improvement.
 The campus was one of the first to achieve a state-mandated goal to use 30% less energy per square foot of buildings (compared to the 2003-04 year), and is currently pursuing a goal of 40% reduction.

 Energy conservation takes many forms.
-It includes adopting the latest technologies, such as LED lighting, variable fans, occupancy sensors, smarter controls, better insulation and windows and reflective roofs.
+It includes adopting the latest technologies, such as LED lighting, variable fans, occupancy sensors, smarter controls, better insulation and windows, and reflective roofs.
 Energy conservation projects are often pursued for the cost savings, and some are funded using dollars saved from previous improvements and rebates offered by Duke Energy.
 Conservation results from better maintenance on buildings and the equipment used to heat and cool.
 Educating occupants is another important strategy, as the people in buildings control energy use by electrical devices, computers, room lights, etc.

 As with energy, the State of North Carolina also requires the university to pursue water conservation, cutting indoor use by 20% and outdoor use by 50%.
 UNC Charlotte has achieved a 59% reduction in water use intensity since 2003-04.

-Indoors, the introduction of low-flow toilets, faucets and showers continue to save.
+Indoors, the introduction of low-flow toilets, faucets, and showers continue to save.
 Dramatic savings have occurred in dining, where dishwashing was reduced by eliminating trays and a pulper reuses water for rinsing plates (while also separating food and napkin waste to go to composting).
 Systems for rainwater harvesting were included in our two LEED Gold buildings, for re-use in irrigation and toilet flushing.

 A large portion of the saved water is due to smarter controls on irrigation of lawns and playing fields, but another large use of water for our campus is by cooling equipment.
 A reclaimed water pipeline is under construction, which will allow us to irrigate and cool buildings with clean water returned from the Mallard Creek Treatment Plant.
 This new system will reduce costs by replacing the expensive drinking water used today.
-It will also make the university resiliant to future droughts, when drinking water water supplies are restricted.
+It will also make the university resilient to future droughts, when drinking water water supplies are restricted.

-As with energy, water conservation is also helped by educated occupants doing their part to use less water and report drips and leaks.
+As with energy, water conservation is also supported by educated occupants doing their part to use less water and report drips and leaks.
 Water is different when we consider human health — so don’t conserve when it comes to water for drinking or handwashing!

 GREEN CLEANING